jangroth/aws-certification-notes/solutions-architect-professional.md

 * Monitor an **endpoint** (application, server, other AWS resource)
 * Monitor other **health checks** (calculated health checks)
 * Monitor **CloudWatch alarms** (full control !!) – e.g. throttles of DynamoDB, alarms on RDS, custom metrics, etc
-* Health Checks are integrated with CW metric
+* Health Checks are integrated with CloudWatch metric

 <a name="5_9_3_2"></a>
 #### [↖](#5_9)[↑](#5_9_3_1)[↓](#5_9_3_3) Setup